overajhe92e/isos-hellishlandfill/README.md

 Some wacky and totally not unoriginal boss blinds,

-very much balanced Decks, and...
+very much balanced Decks,

+Stupid fusions,

-some ridiculous unbalancing!
+And some ridiculous unbalancing!

 <sub>and maybe some stupid shit in the code, though nobody does wants to look through all that, right?</sub>

+## Please note you do need https://github.com/wingedcatgirl/Fusion-Jokers for the fusions.